arBalasquide/soyrecipes/README.md

 That's it!
 For development, ignore `build` and `start` and just run `npm run dev`.

 There's an [official website](https://balasquide.xyz) that hosts this recipe book implemented with continous integration.
 Every pull request that ends up in master will automatically be built and deployed onto the website.

+# Submitting a recipe to this repo

+## Approval Constraints

+- Page must be less than 1MB (total size, not transferred).
+- Follows proper markdown styles.
+- No backstories or anything off-topic, just says how to do the recipe and any tips or recommendation.

+Make a pull request to put your .md recipe and any images in the `public/images/` folder and it will be reviewed, and if approved, added to the repo.

+Of course, you can host this yourself if you do not like my standards for the recipes.